-Health 8 One Semester 1⁄2 Credit
+Health One Semester 1⁄2 Credit

-Health combines scientifically accurate, age-appropriate godly health content with extensive instruction, practice, and application of the skills necessary to achieve optimal health and wellness.
+Grades 8-12 Health combines scientifically accurate, age-appropriate godly health content with extensive instruction, practice, and application of the skills necessary to achieve optimal health and wellness.
 This course meets the high school graduation requirement for Health.
-This is a required class for Grade 8.
+This is a required class for Grade 8 and any high school student who transfers into MCS without a 1⁄2 credit of health.